feltcute/ModdingDocsMGD/Doc/Reference/General/PlayerGiveAndTake.rst

 **GiveSkillThatWasTemporarilyRemoved & RemoveSkillFromPlayerTemporarily**
 --------------------------------------------------------------------------

 ``"GiveSkillThatWasTemporarilyRemoved"`` & ``"RemoveSkillFromPlayerTemporarily"`` a quiet variant of give skill specifically for temporarily removing skills then giving them back, ensuring they go back into the same spot in skill order to not disorganize player skills.
-Check Pin for an example.
+Check the skill ``"Pin"`` for an example.
 If you want to give the player a temp skill for a fight, like, tail cuddle, you do not need to use this set of functions.

 ----